No Covid-19 silver bullet: Aarogya Setu endangers India’s privacy – and its usefulness is uncertain

 Voluntary vs mandatory

-Touted as a voluntary app, free for those interested to download, the government has steadily pushed for mandatory usage of the service.
+Touted as a voluntary app, the government has steadily pushed for mandatory usage of the service.
 In the May 1 order extending the lockdown until May 17, the government has mandated 100% coverage of the Aarogya Setu app within containment zones and for both public- and private-sector employees, making the heads of private organisations liable for non-compliance.

-Recently, the government made the app a pre-condition for Indians stranded abroad to be brought back home.
+condition for bringing back stranded Indians abroad and latest reports suggest it is now

+considering mandating the Aarogya Setu app for all future air travel.
 Authorities in Noida have made its use compulsory for all its residents.
 This is a dramatic and potentially unconstitutional shift from voluntary to mandatory.

 Though India does not yet have a comprehensive data privacy framework, in 2017, the Supreme Court in a landmark judgment (K.S.
 Puttaswamy v.
 Union of India) reaffirmed the right to privacy as a fundamental right.
 This grants protection against privacy abuses by the state.